Tag: portfolio strategies

 • No other assets in the table below experienced sharper drawdowns than the S&P 500 during these events.
 In all drawdown events at least one of the other assets experienced gains.

-Bitcoin does not appear to act as a volatility hedge for equity portfolios
+Bitcoin does not appear to act as a hedge for equity portfolios

 These two analyses suggest Bitcoin has not historically functioned well as a short to medium term hedge to equities (as proxied by the S&P 500).
 Instead, it has exhibited an increasing correlation in recent years and has experienced significantly sharper drawdowns than the S&P 500 in three out of four of the shock events analyzed.